 Below, you’ll find the step by step process I used to assemble my picture ledge shelf.
 But, there are multiple methods that are totally valid!
 If you want to see some other tips and tricks, just scroll to the bottom and find the one that works best for you.

 Assembling with pocket holes

-Once my pocket holes were drilled, I added wood glue to the bottom of one side of the 1×3 board, and attached it to the 1×4 board using pocket hole screws.
-I used clamps to make sure everything stayed in place while I was working and was lined up appropriately!
+Once my pocket holes were drilled, I added wood glue to the bottom of one side of the 1×3 board.
+This is the board that will act as a ledge for the art.
+I attached it to the 1×4 board using pocket hole screws.
+You can use clamps to make sure everything stayed in place while you are working.

 Once the front piece is fully attached, it’s time to attach the 1×6 piece to the back of the art ledge.
 I had to use a right angle bit attachment for my drill to get these screwed in, since the front piece was already attached.
 We use this thing all the time and it’s such a helpful tool to have when you’ve got a project that has some tricky angles!

 Once you’ve screwed in all of your pocket holes, it’s done!
 Remove the clamps, wipe off the excess glue, and you’re ready for stain!